merps/f5-rtd-sre-demo/docs/html/aws.rst

 for a highly available applications architecture.
 Multiple subnets are required to separate public, private and protected subnets.

-The following table highlights the network allocation for each VPC in-scope for the Visy Telstra- Managed AWS Platform.
+The following table highlights the network allocation for each VPC in-scope for the MeBeFake SRE- Managed AWS Platform.

 Subnets
 ==================================================================

-The following section defines the overall subnets placement for Visy’s Telstra Managed AWS cloud platform.
-Subnets design is key to Visy AWS implementation as it sets a foundation for Visy’s infrastructure on the AWS platform.
+The following section defines the overall subnets placement for MeBeFake’s SRE Managed AWS cloud platform.
+Subnets design is key to MeBeFake AWS implementation as it sets a foundation for MeBeFake’s infrastructure on the AWS platform.
 Hence any modification should be minimised where possible to prevent additional costs to migrate workloads.

-Further to this, Visy is establishing a pattern for each VPC to simplify overall network architecture, ensure consistency and aid repeatability.
+Further to this, MeBeFake is establishing a pattern for each VPC to simplify overall network architecture, ensure consistency and aid repeatability.
 Three logical tiers are proposed: public, private and protected as follows: